 - If you are having trouble flying, turn down the sensitivity in the settings and rest your VR controller on your need for support.
 This will reduce the amount of erratic movement in the game.

 - For a No Man’s Sky gameplay tip, get to know all the elements you find.
 Elements have different rarity levels and can be used to help you out or sold for extra money.
 Since your inventory is limited, you should be aware of whether a certain element will help you in that moment or not.

 The Walking Dead: Saints & Sinners Tips

-- Learn how to use all objects in the game as weapons. you can pick up forks, spoons, bottles, broken guns, and other objects and use them to kill zombies.
-This is one of the funnest things to do in the game.
+- Learn how to use all objects in the game as weapons.
+You can pick up forks, spoons, bottles, broken guns, and other objects and use them to kill zombies.
+This is one of the funner things to do in the game.
 Also, guns lose their durability as you use them, so get used to melee attacks.

-- Despite how fun it is, killing zombies is actually detrimental to your health in this game because you use up health, weapons, and stamina.
-Install, play a more stealth-based game by focusing on completing missions, looting, and finding items to craft with.
+- Despite how fun it is, killing zombies in this game is detrimental to your health because you use up health, weapons, and stamina.
+Play a more stealth-based game by focusing on completing missions, looting, and finding items to craft with.

 In the last section, we take a look at VR tips for developing and creating your own games!